Antarctica

 The International Geophysical Year (IGY), a period of worldwide coordinated geophysical research from July 1957 to December 1958, proved a useful step toward resolving political disputes in Antarctica.
 Twelve nations (Argentina, Australia, Belgium, Britain, Chile, France, Japan, New Zealand, Norway, South Africa, the United States, and the USSR) agreed to cooperate on scientific research in Antarctica.
 Starting a year beforehand, survey parties established research stations on an unprecedented scale.
 During the IGY more than 5,000 scientists and support staff served at 49 Antarctic stations.
 Projects included studies of a wide range of geophysical topics such as upper atmosphere physics, meteorology, oceanography, glaciology, seismology, and geology.
 The IGY led to the establishment in 1958 of the Special (later Scientific) Committee on Antarctic Research (SCAR), a group designed to coordinate additional research; SCAR continues in that same function today.

-Antarctic Treaty
+A | Antarctic Treaty |

 The international cooperation and overall success of the IGY led the governments of the 12 nations to develop the Antarctic Treaty, an agreement to extend cooperation in Antarctica after the IGY ended.
 Concluded in 1959, the treaty asserts that Antarctica be used only for peaceful purposes; prohibits military measures, fortifications, and weapons testing; and requires freedom of scientific investigation and scientific cooperation to continue.
 It provides for exchanges of scientific personnel, plans for scientific programs, and scientific observations and results.
 It also provides for exchanges of observers, mutual inspection of stations and of ships and aircraft that are loading or discharging cargoes or personnel, and meetings of representatives to promote its objectives.
 The treaty prohibits nuclear explosions and disposal of nuclear waste in the treaty area (south of latitude 60° south).